crespire/ruby_chess/README.md

 I think it would make integrating my pieces easier, but I am having trouble with that right now.

+### Integration fixes
+I think I figured out the problem with my integration.
+Everywhere I had board as a separate instance variable, I removed it and accessed the board via Chess.board, which seemed to solve my issue of having different instances of the board being referenced.

+The challenge now is to add castling moves to Movement legal moves, and validate it there.

 ### TODO
 Must add:
 * Complete UI